hareemraza/DigiScan360/graph-based_metadata_management/readme.md

 ## Overview

 Welcome to the Knowledge Graph Metadata Management project!
 This repository contains the implementation of a graph-based metadata management system utilizing GraphDB and knowledge graphs.
-The project aims to provide an efficient and scalable solution for managing metadata in various domains.

 ## Prerequisites